lukso-network/docs/docs/networks/mainnet.md

 Once deployed on Ethereum, the Genesis Validator Smart contract will allow users to deposit LYXe and become Genesis Validators for LUKSO Mainnet.
 For each validator, you run, you must generate a validator key and deposit 32 LYXe.
 There will be no limit on the number of validators you can run.

 The window for becoming a Genesis Validator will be around 3 weeks before launch (or longer if needed).
-At least **4,096 genesis validators** are needed before the Genesis Validator Deposit Smart Contract can be frozen, and the process of genesis can begin.
+At least **4,096 genesis validators** are required before the Genesis Validator Deposit Smart Contract can be frozen and the process of genesis can begin.

 Once frozen, participants will be able to generate two files: genesis.ssz and genesis.json.
 These files will be the network’s starting point and determine the initial network state.